 Favorite quote from the author:

 Are you feeling bored because you always have sex with your partner in the same ways?
 Do you feel like the passionate sparks in your relationship are starting to fizzle out?
-Are you having trouble getting in the mood with your partner?
-If you answered yes to any of these and are currently in a long-term relationship, you aren’t alone.
+If so, you aren’t alone.

 It’s completely normal for committed long-term couples to struggle with keeping things passionate.
 It is entirely possible to love someone with all of your heart and still end up needing couples counseling for sex problems.
 After all, it can be hard to keep things exciting in the bedroom when you’re with the same person year after year.